uc-cdis/fence/README.md

 The following diagram illustrates the case in which one fence instance should use another fence instance as its identity provider.

-A use case for this is when we setup a fence instance that uses NIH login as the IdP, we need to go through a cumbersome approval process in NIH.
-So we would like to do it once for one central fence, and other fence instances just redirect to use this Fence as IdP for logging in via NIH.
+A use case for this is when we setup a fence instance that uses NIH login as the IdP.
+Here, we go through a detailed approval process in NIH.
+Therefore we would like to do it once for a single lead Fence instance, allowing other fence instances simply to redirect to use the lead Fence as an IdP for logging in via NIH.

 ![Multi-Tenant Flow](docs/multi-tenant_flow.png)